-New Hampshire swimmers are the most highly honored student-athletes in the America East, winning 33 major conference awards including 21 Swimmers of the Year (16 America East and 5 ECAC), six America East Scholar-Athlete of the Year, four Rookie of the Year and two Senior High Point Coaches awards.
-During Willman's tenure, 342 swimmers have been crowned America East Champions and 103 have been named ECAC Champions.
-In total, Wildcat swimmers have broken over 242 school records, 90 America East records and 23 ECAC records.
+New Hampshire swimmers are the most highly honored student-athletes in the America East, winning 34 major conference awards including 21 Swimmers of the Year (16 America East and five ECAC), seven America East Scholar-Athlete of the Year, four Rookie of the Year, three Dave Alexander Coaches Award.
+During Willman's tenure, 354 swimmers have been crowned America East champions and 107 have been named ECAC champions.
+In total, Wildcat swimmers have broken over 246 school records, 97 America East records and 26 ECAC records.

-A number of milestones in particular have marked UNH’s steady rise to the top.
+A number of milestones in particular have marked UNH’s steady rise to the top since Willman’s arrival.
 In 1995, Willman produced UNH’s first-ever NCAA Division I qualifier, Denise Leckenby.
-She later went on to earn All-America honors in 1996 placing eighth in the 200-freestyle as well as 11th in the 100-freestyle earning UNH enough points to finish 27th in the nation at the 1996 NCAA Swimming and Diving Championships.
-Building on the successes of the mid-90’s, the Wildcats then won their first America East Title in 1997-1998 and then repeated as conference champions in 1998-1999.
+She later went on to earn All-America honors in 1996, placing eighth in the 200-freestyle and 11th in the 100-freestyle.
+UNH went on to finish 27th in the nation at the 1996 NCAA Swimming & Diving Championships.
+Building on the successes of the mid-90’s, the Wildcats then won their first America East title in 1997-1998 and then repeated as conference champions in 1998-1999.

 Beginning the new era in 2000, New Hampshire native and breaststroke standout Kristen Zeimetz was a finalist at the 2000 U.S. Open and participated in the 2000 U.S. Olympic team trials.
-In 2003 the Wildcats won their first ECAC Championship team title, earning Willman his first of three ECAC Coach of the Year honors, and continued to place near the top at the America East Championships once again, as they won back-to-back America East titles in 2004-2005 and 2005-2006.
-New Hampshire continued to qualify swimmers for the NCAA Swimming and Diving Championships, as senior Shannon Daly and sophomore Kary Goodman both placed in the top 25 in the nation in the 200 breaststroke and 200 butterfly respectively during the 2006 campaign.
+In 2003, the Wildcats won their first ECAC Championship team title, earning Willman his first of four ECAC Coach of the Year honors, and continued to place near the top at the America East Championships once again.
+UNH tallied back-to-back America East titles in 2004-2005 and 2005-2006 while continuing to qualify swimmers for the NCAA Swimming & Diving Championships.
+Shannon Daly and sophomore Kary Goodman both placed in the top 25 in the nation in the 200-yard breaststroke and 200-yard butterfly respectively during the 2006 campaign.
 UNH completed the 2006 season ranked eighth nationally in the mid-major Division I Polls.
-The Wildcats won the ECAC Championships in 2011 for the second time in school history, claiming the title by a 1.5 point margin, earning a first-place finish on the final event, taking the 400-yard freestyle relay in record setting fashion.
+The Wildcats won the ECAC Championships in 2011 for the second time in school history, claiming the title by a 1.5 point margin, earning a first-place finish on the final event and taking the 400-yard freestyle relay in record setting fashion.

-New Hampshire’s swimmers are consistently swimming at the elite level representing not only the United States but more recently internationally with Wildcat swimmers competing Senior Nationals and the Olympic Trials for their home countries including Canada, South Africa and Denmark.
+New Hampshire’s swimmers consistently swim at the elite level representing not only the United States but more recently in the international arena with Wildcat swimmers competing at Senior Nationals and the Olympic Trials for their home countries including Canada, South Africa and Denmark.